port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/kubecost.md

       port:
   ```

-  - **window** - Duration of time over which to query.
-Accepts: words like `today`, `week`, `month`, `yesterday`, `lastweek`, `lastmonth`; durations like `30m`, `12h`, `7d`; RFC3339 date pairs like `2021-01-02T15:04:05Z,2021-02-02T15:04:05Z`; Unix timestamps like `1578002645,1580681045`.
-  - **aggregate** - Field by which to aggregate the results.
-Accepts: `cluster`, `node`, `namespace`, `controllerKind`, `controller`, `service`, `pod`, `container`, `label:name`, and `annotation:name`.
-Also accepts comma-separated lists for multi-aggregation, like `namespace,label:app`.
-  - **step** - Duration of a single allocation set.
-If unspecified, this defaults to the window, so that you receive exactly one set for the entire window.
-If specified, such as `30m`, `2h`, `1d` etc, it works chronologically backward, querying in durations of step until the full window is covered.
-Default is `window`.
-  - **accumulate** - If true, sum the entire range of sets into a single set.
-Default value is `false`.
-  - **idle** - If true, include idle cost (i.e. the cost of the un-allocated assets) as its own allocation.
-Default is `true`.
-  - **external** - If true, include external, or out-of-cluster costs in each allocation.
-Default is `false`.
-  - **filterClusters** - Comma-separated list of clusters to match; e.g. `cluster-one,cluster-two` will return results from only those two clusters.
-  - **filterNodes** - Comma-separated list of nodes to match; e.g. `node-one,node-two` will return results from only those two nodes.
-  - **filterNamespaces** - Comma-separated list of namespaces to match; e.g. `namespace-one,namespace-two` will return results from only those two namespaces.
-  - **filterControllerKinds** - Comma-separated list of controller kinds to match; e.g. `deployment`, job will return results with only those two controller kinds.
-  - **filterControllers** - Comma-separated list of controllers to match; e.g. `deployment-one,statefulset-two` will return results from only those two controllers.
-  - **filterPods** - Comma-separated list of pods to match; e.g. `pod-one,pod-two` will return results from only those two pods.
-  - **filterAnnotations** - Comma-separated list of annotations to match; e.g. `name:annotation-one,name:annotation-two` will return results with either of those two annotation key-value-pairs.
-  - **filterControllerKinds** - Comma-separated list of controller kinds to match; e.g. `deployment`, job will return results with only those two controller kinds.
-  - **filterLabels** - Comma-separated list of annotations to match; e.g. `app:cost-analyzer, app:prometheus` will return results with either of those two label key-value-pairs.
-  - **filterServices** - Comma-separated list of services to match; e.g. `frontend-one,frontend-two` will return results with either of those two services.
-  - **shareIdle** - If true, idle cost is allocated proportionally across all non-idle allocations, per-resource.
-That is, idle CPU cost is shared with each non-idle allocation's CPU cost, according to the percentage of the total CPU cost represented.
-Default is `false`.
-  - **splitIdle** - If true, and shareIdle == false, Idle Allocations are created on a per cluster or per node basis rather than being aggregated into a single idle allocation.
-Default is `false`.
-  - **idleByNode** - If true, idle allocations are created on a per node basis.
-Which will result in different values when shared and more idle allocations when split.
-Default is `false`.
-  - And any query parameter that could be found in the [Kubecost allocation API](https://docs.kubecost.com/apis/apis-overview/api-allocation#allocation-api) and [Kubecost Cloud API](https://docs.kubecost.com/apis/apis-overview/cloud-cost-api#cloud-cost-aggregate-api)

 - The `port`, `entity` and the `mappings` keys are used to map the Kubecost object fields to Port entities.
 To create multiple mappings of the same kind, you can add another item in the `resources` array;

 ```yaml showLineNumbers